raphaeltnr/raphael-tournier.github.io/_pages/about.md

 # About me

  When I'm not working, you'll most likely find me in the mountains around Grenoble, skiing or trail running.
-Beyond that, I have a strong interest in theoretical eco-evolution (see my [Blog](/year-archive/)), and I enjoy teaching (see [Teaching & Outreach](/teaching/)).
+Beyond that, I have a strong interest in theoretical eco-evolution (see Blog), and I enjoy teaching (see Teaching & Outreach)).